n4nidhinchandran/songbird/readme.md

-# Chapter 4: The Testing Framework Part 1
+# Chapter 4: The Testing Framework Part 1 (Optional)

+This chapter talks about [Codeception](http://codeception.com/).
+Feel free to skip it if you already have a testing framework in place.

 No application is complete without going through a rigorous testing process.
 Software Testing is a big topic by itself.